karannaik503/Diabetic_Retinopathy_Detection/README.md

 The models were trained and evaluated using the "EYEQ Dataset", which consists of high-resolution retinal images captured under various imaging conditions.
 Each subject has both left and right eye images, labeled accordingly.

+EyeQ dataset has 28,792 retinal images with a three-level quality grading (i.e., 'Good', 'Usable' and 'Reject').

 Images are classified into five DR severity levels:

 - 0 - No DR